MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-manifest-v0.md

 **`containers`** - **Containers**<br>
 Type: string.
 Optional.
 Use when action = deploy || action = promote || action = bake.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The fully qualified URL of the image to be used for substitutions on the manifest files.
-This input accepts the specification of multiple artifact substitutions in newline-separated form.
-Here's an example:
+The fully qualified resource URL of the image to be used for substitutions on the manifest files.
+The URL contosodemo.azurecr.io/helloworld:test is an example.

-`containers:`|
-  `contosodemo.azurecr.io/foo:test1`
-  ``contosodemo.azurecr.io/bar:test2`

-In this example, all references to `contosodemo.azurecr.io/foo` and `contosodemo.azurecr.io/bar` are searched for in the image field of the input manifest files.
-For each match found, the tag `test1` or `test2` replaces the matched reference.
 <!-- :::editable-content-end::: -->

 :::moniker-end